After executing a query, Audiqueen Analytics calculates the average of the results. It is important to understand Audiqueen’s working principles.

 When does Audiqueen calculate an average?

 Audiqueen only calculates an average if a Test Type is selected in the Result Filter.
-It would make no sense to calculate an averages of results of different test types.
+It would make no sense to calculate an average of results of different test types.

 In the results grid, the column headers can be either R/Both/L or I/Both/C. I stands for ipsilateral and C for contralateral and these are used if the event used in the Patient Filter is ear-specific.
 This is typically the case for surgical interventions.